ONSdigital/dis-wagtail/README.md

 This will start the containers in the background, but not Django.
 To do this, connect to the web container with `make docker-shell` and run `honcho start` to start both
 Django and the scheduler in the foreground, or just `djrun`.

+Note: don't forget to run `django-admin migrate` and `django-admin createsuperuser` if you've just set the project up.

 Upon first starting the container, the static files may not exist, or may be out of date.
 To resolve this, run `make load-design-system-templates`.